 Positive Influence – all manner of interpersonal skills such as dealing with conflict, inspiring others, engaging in difficult conversations, building trust, collaborating effectively, etc.

-For lack of understanding and developing such fundamental insights and capabilities, many experts fail to achieve the optimal personal impact – perhaps coming across as negative, unfriendly, poor communicators, argumentative/opinionated, unempathic, closed, etc.
+For lack of understanding and developing such fundamental insights and capabilities, many experts fail to achieve the optimal personal impact – perhaps coming across as negative, unfriendly, poor communicators, argumentative/opinionated, lacking in empathy, and closed.